DEAP/deap/doc/index.rst

 .. sidebar:: Getting Help

     Having trouble?
-We’d like to help!
+We'd like to help!

     * Search for information in the archives of the `deap-users mailing list
       <https://groups.google.com/forum/?fromgroups#!forum/deap-users>`_,